Cyblex-Consulting/EmailSecCheck/README.md

    - DMARC record contains a syntax error
    - Multiple DMARC records exist

+An additional check can be performed to verify if a set of includes is present in the SPF with the `--spf-mandatory-include` flag.

 # Getting Started
 Grab the latest release and install the package requirements by running `pip3 install -r requirements.txt`.
 EmailSecCheck was developed for Python 3.